laxertu/eric/README.md

 Listener intended for concurrent processing of data.

 Relies on concurrent.futures.ThreadPoolExecutor.

-Message.MESSAGE_TYPE_CLOSED type is intended as end of stream.
+MESSAGE_TYPE_CLOSED type is intended as end of stream.
 It should be considered as a reserved Message type

 <a id="eric_sse.prefabs.ThreadPoolListener.on_message"></a>